1850s Plain Cotton Day Cap

 1850s Printed Cotton Gown - The 'Sleeping Spinner' Dress

 The day cap is completely handsewn and made of white cotton batiste.
 The back of the cap is gathered on a drawstring.
 I very easy to iron because it’s perfectly flat when the back of the cap isn’t gathered.
-Here’s a ca. 1865 flat day cap with drawsting casing at the neck, and another similar day cap (apart from the ruffle); and another plain cotton day cap.
+Here’s a ca. 1865 flat day cap with drawsting casing at the neck, and another similar day cap (apart from the ruffle).

 Leave a Reply